It's Not Too Late To Do Something To Save Our Oceans

 How is this affecting the seafood we eat?

-"We humans love our shellfish: We love our oysters, we love our lobsters...the shellfish industry is very, very important to the overall economy of this country — all of the fisherman, all of the restaurants…we spend about $32 billion a year on fish and shellfish each year.
+"We humans love our shellfish: We love our oysters, we love our lobsters...the shellfish industry is very, very important to the overall economy of the United States — all of the fisherman, all of the restaurants…we spend about $32 billion (£23 billion) a year on fish and shellfish each year.

 "[But] fish eat shellfish, too.
 Half of the fish that live in our oceans eat shellfish, and so do animals like seals, walruses, otters, and birds.
 It’s part of the food chain.
 How we impact the lower-end of the food chain has a significant impact on the rest of our ecosystem."